Head of Performance Support

 She values working collaboratively to shape environments and develop people and draws on both her experiences – as a coach and a scientist – to do this well.

-As the Head of Performance Support for both the Para-Archery and Olympic Archery programmes, she believes that the leadership of Performance Support is a responsibility that needs to be managed carefully and must always consider the athlete’s point of view and the context of the sport.
-In addition to her Archery role Kate is Performance Manager and Team Leader of the Wheelchair Fencing World Class Programme – a sport that is managed within the EIS.
+As the Head of Performance Support for Sailing, she believes that the leadership of Performance Support is a responsibility that needs to be managed carefully and must always consider the athlete’s point of view and the context of the sport.

 Georgina joined the EIS in 2017 as Head of Performance Support working with British Equestrian.